4.5. Data Sources¶

 + stands for include and the red colored

 - stands for exclude.
-Next you need to add the suitable regular expression
+Define a suitable regular expression in the

 Analysis" OR Message "Dynamic Analysis").

-Additionally, MQC offers the possibility to filter by time.
+Additionally, MQC offers the possibility to filter by time (see Figure 4.38).
 This allows to consider only commits of a specific time frame.
+First and last commit time can be configured separately by:

-Once you have filtered the relevant commits, you might also want to select specific folders or files relevant to your analysis.
+In addition to the commit filters, it is also possible to select specific folders or files relevant to your analysis.
 MQC provides two possibilities to do this.

 If you select the